sjtalkar/sjtalkar.github.io/NLP course notes.md

 ## Problems with N gram models
 - Weak generalization- If you train on the Wll street Journal - diificul to predict Shakespeare ad vice versa.
 - Probability of having seen an n-gram can be zero - Perplexity is undefined.

+## \<UNK> words
+> Method 1
+1. Choose a vocabulary (word list) that is fixed in advance.
+2. Convert in the training set any word that is not in this set (any OOV word) to the unknown word token \<UNK> in a text normalization step.
+3. Estimate the probabilities for \<UNK> from its counts just like any other regularword in the training set.
+> Method 2
+ The second alternative, in situations where we don’t have a prior vocabulary in advance, is to create such a vocabulary implicitly, replacing words in the training data by \<UNK> based on their frequency.
+For example we can replace by <UNK> all words that occur fewer than n times in the training set, where n is some small number, or equivalently select a vocabulary size V in advance (say 50,000) and choose the top V words by frequency and replace the rest by UNK.

 ## SMOOTHING
 Why